JohnLCaron/rlauxe/README.md

 ## Estmation extra mvrs and number of rounds

+Using the above algorithm for estimating samples sizes, here are the extra samples and average number of rounds for the three audit types:

 **CLCA**

-Using the above algorithm for estimating samples sizes, here are the extra samples and average number of rounds for CLCA at different values of fuzzed errors:
+CLCA at different values of fuzzed errors:

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots2/estimate/extraVsMarginLogLinear.html" rel="extraVsMargin">![extraVsMargin](docs/plots2/estimate/extraVsMarginLogLinear.png)</a>